Ext4 is part of the [http://kernelnewbies.org/Linux_2_6_28 Linux 2.6.28] kernel, read the previous link to know more details about that release.

 2.12.
 Persistent preallocation

 This feature, available in Ext3 in the latest kernel versions, and emulated by glibc in the filesystems that don't support it, allows applications to preallocate disk space: Applications tell the filesystem to preallocate the space, and the filesystem preallocates the necessary blocks and data structures, but there's no data on it until the application really needs to write the data in the future.
 This is what P2P applications do in their own when they "preallocate" the necessary space for a download that will last hours or days, but implemented much more efficiently by the filesystem and with a generic API.
-This has several uses: first, to avoid applications (like P2P apps) doing it themselves inefficiently by filling a file with zeros.
+This have several uses: first, to avoid applications (like P2P apps) doing it themselves inefficiently by filling a file with zeros.
 Second, to improve fragmentation, since the blocks will be allocated at one time, as contiguously as possible.
-Third, to ensure that applications always have the space they know they will need, which is important for RT-ish applications, since without preallocation the filesystem could get full in the middle of an important operation.
+Third, to ensure that applications has always the space they know they will need, which is important for RT-ish applications, since without preallocation the filesystem could get full in the middle of an important operation.
 The feature is available via the libc posix_fallocate() interface.

 2.13.
 Barriers on by default